 There is no drawing against the “tomorrow.”
-Remember there is never enough time or too much time.
+Remember there is never enough or too much time.

 It’s only us that can decide on how to manage our time and nobody else.
 It is never the case of us not having enough moment to do things.

 But the case of whether we want to do it with the time already given to us by our creator.
 Time is precious, particularly when it comes to archiving our goals in life.

 Always understand there are never more than 24 hours in a day.
 Most entrepreneurs respond to this fact of life with focus and purpose.